olserra/zeep/README.md

+**scrape saved houses from your private funda account....no particular use here ... just experimenting with scraping, hendrix (https://github.com/hendrix/hendrix) , geodjango and react js**

+..... working towards using hendrix task (as an alternative to celery) for running the import as a scheduled task (now its a mangement command)

-set funda user & passwd in utils.py (TODO: move to settings)
+set funda user & passwd in utils.py (TODO: :)

 install docker & docker-compose